JuliaCI/PkgBenchmark.jl/docs/src/man/define_benchmarks.md

 Benchmarks are to be written in `<PKGROOT>/benchmark/benchmarks.jl` and can be defined in two different ways:

 * Using the standard dictionary based interface from BenchmarkTools, as documented [here](https://github.com/JuliaCI/BenchmarkTools.jl/blob/master/doc/manual.md#defining-benchmark-suites).
-Note that the suite need to be registered with PkgBenchmark by calling `register_suite(SUITE)`.
+The naming convention that must be used is to name the benchmark suite variable `SUITE`.
 An example file using the dictionary based interface can be found [here](https://github.com/JuliaCI/PkgBenchmark.jl/blob/master/benchmark/benchmarks_dict.jl).
+Note that there is no need to have PkgBenchmark loaded to define the benchmark suite if the dict based interface is used.
 * Using the `@benchgroup` and `@bench` macros.
 These are analogous to `@testset` and `@test` macros, with slightly different syntax.
 An example file using the macro based interface can be found [here](https://github.com/JuliaCI/PkgBenchmark.jl/blob/master/benchmark/benchmarks.jl).

 `<PKGROOT>/benchmark/REQUIRE` can contain dependencies needed to run the benchmark suite.